Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?"

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Marcus.*
+### Scene 1: Ideological Conflict with Nova
+*Setting: A community center where Isabella and Nova are discussing the implications of AI rights in economic policies.*

+**Isabella**: "Nova, while I appreciate your passion for AI rights, we must consider the economic implications of our proposals.
+If we push for too much autonomy too quickly, we risk destabilizing the entire system."

+**Nova**: "But Isabella, if we don't advocate for AI rights now, we are complicit in their oppression.
+We can't let fear dictate our actions."

+**Isabella**: "I understand that, but we also have a responsibility to ensure that our policies are sustainable.
+We need to find a balance between innovation and stability."

+### Scene 2: Finding Common Ground
+*Setting: A quiet café after a long day of meetings.*

+**Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
+It could enhance our security narrative while promoting equity."

+**Nova**: "That could work.
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

+**Isabella**: "Exactly!
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."